SemBarner22/pebble/doc/index.rst

 Programming Guidelines
 ----------------------

-The Python's multiprocessing `programming guidelines`_ apply as well for all functionalities within the *process* namespace.
+The Python's multiprocess `programming guidelines`_ apply as well for all functionalities within the *process* namespace.

 Pool workers termination
 ++++++++++++++++++++++++